What Is a Trust and How Trusts Are Taxed in the UAE

 Select a licensed trustee entity that complies with UAE regulations.

-Submit the trust deed and related documentation to the relevant regulatory authority for registration.
+Submit the trust deed and related documentation to the relevant regulatory authority for approval.

 6. Fund the Trust: